araniverse/araniverse/README.md

   <p>
     I am a Medical System Integrator Engineer with expertise in healthcare system integration and full-stack web development.
 My work involves integrating medical devices and healthcare systems through interface protocols, transforming data into JSON, and delivering it to systems such as HIS, LIS, and RIS.

-Beyond system integration, I build modern web applications using React JS, Next JS, TypeScript, JavaScript, Node.js, and Express.js, with a strong focus on developing scalable RESTful APIs and efficient backend solutions.
+Beyond system integration, I build modern web applications using React.js, Next.js, Node.js, and Express.js, with a strong focus on developing scalable RESTful APIs and efficient backend solutions.

   </p>
   <a href="https://trakteer.id/araa4nv/tip" target="_blank">